St. Martin

 Our Outreach Committee also facilitates our parish’s response to FaithWorks, the outreach arm of the whole diocese.
 Money donated to Faithworks goes to the 16 partner agencies that provide support both locally and around the world to refugees, prisoners, the homeless, the underemployed and families fleeing abuse.

-15% of the money St. Martin`s gives to FaithWorks stays with our Outreach Committee for work in our own community.
-Most recently we have been able to provide support to:
+15% of the money that St. Martin`s parishioners donate to FaithWorks stays with our Outreach Committee for work in our own community.